 If you place the Product List Sorting rendering above the Product List rendering on category and search pages, the customer can use the rendering to sort the category or product list.

 The options available in the Sort by drop-down menu are the sort fields that have been defined for the category item.
 You can configure the sort fields on the Category item.
 The following is an example of the defined values for the Appliances category in the Habitat catalog:

-The Sort by field automatically includes these sort criteria with an ascending (Asc) option and a descending (Desc) option for each.
+The Sort by field lists the sort criteria in the Selected field, with an ascending (Asc) option and a descending (Desc) option for each.